- Deluxe A/C Motor Coaches

 - Port Charges

 - Free WIFI

-Arrive in Athens and enjoy a driving tour, viewing the House of Parliament, the Presidential Palace, and the Tomb of the Unknown Soldier.
-Check-in at your hotel this afternoon.
+Arrive in Athens and enjoy a driving tour, view the House of Parliament, the Presidential Palace, and the Tomb of the Unknown Soldier.
+Check into your hotel this afternoon.

-After checking out of your hotel then, travel to the city of Corinth, where the apostle Paul met fellow tentmakers Aquila and Priscilla and received a vision from the Lord saying, “I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.”
+After checking out of your hotel then, travel to the city of Corinth, where the Apostle Paul met fellow tentmakers Aquila and Priscilla and received a vision from the Lord saying, “I am with thee, and no man shall set on thee to hurt thee: for I have many people in this city.”
 As Paul spoke, Crispus (chief ruler of the synagogue) and many others believed and were baptized, establishing the church at Corinth to whom Paul later wrote his two epistles.
-Discover the Archaeological Museum, Market Place, and Temples.
-As you walk among the ruins, stand on the Bema, where the apostle Paul stood before Gallio to face charges brought against him by the Jews.
+Discover the archaeological museum, marketplace, and temples.
+As you walk among the ruins, stand on the Bema, where the Apostle Paul stood before Gallio to face charges brought against him by the Jews.
 Next, you will journey to Piraeus to embark on the Voyager of the Seas.

-Disembark the Voyager of the Sea and transfer to Athens airport to return home
+Disembark the Voyager of the Sea and transfer to the Athens airport to return home.

 Enhance Your Journey